christopher-matthews1/Blackjack-Project/README.md

 Some blackjack game variants, such as this one, allow you to double down on any two first cards and others restrict you to doubling down on certain starting totals
 In games in which it is permitted, doubling down can occur after splitting, with a few other elements to take into account:

-After splitting a hand into two (or more) hands, you sometimes have the option to double down, adding another bet to the table
+After splitting a hand into two (or more) hands, you sometimes have the option to double down, adding another bet to the table.
-A double down following a split follows the same rules as a normal double down
+A double down following a split follows the same rules as a normal double down.

 ## Blackjack Player Decisions